Markova: Comfort Gay: Plot

-After the war, Markova reunites with Anita and resumes working as a dancer.
-While cavorting with an American sailor, Markova comes across a psychologically-scarred Carmen and helps her re-embrace her sexual identity.
-Markova eventually stops cross-dressing and works as a makeup artist for actors.
-In her elderly years, Markova attends to an dying Anita, who reveals that she had caught AIDS.
+After the country's liberation, Markova reunites with Anita and resumes working as a dancer.
+While cavorting with an American sailor, Markova comes across a psychologically scarred Carmen and helps her re-embrace her sexual identity.
+Markova eventually stops cross-dressing and works as a makeup artist for celebrity actors.
+In her elderly years, Markova attends to a dying Anita, who reveals that she had caught AIDS.
 Frightened, Markova undergoes a blood test and is relieved after she tests negative.
 She also visits Carmen, who is dying from a heart ailment, and brings her favorite food.
 Markova later grieves at failing to find their graves on a visit to the cemetery.

 In the present day, Markova ends her testimony, but Loren expresses doubts over her story as part of her journalistic training.
 Offended, Markova takes Loren's tape recording of the interview and offers it back once she believes her story, prompting Loren to storm off.
-Alone in her room, Markova laments at having her story disbelieved despite all her struggles in her lifetime, before cross-dressing again for a dance with her younger selves while reminiscing her glory days.
+Alone in her room, Markova laments at having her story disbelieved despite all her struggles in her lifetime, before cross-dressing again for a dance with her younger selves while reminiscing about her glory days.